Getting Started

 def getCharacter(name: String): Option[Character] = ???

-Let's create a case class named Queries that will represent our API, with 2 fields named and modeled after the functions we want to expose (a record of functions).
+Let's create a case class named Queries that will represent our API, with 2 fields named and modeled after the functions we want to expose.
 We then create a value of this class that calls our actual functions.
 This is our resolver.

 // schema